About Contact

 Wire Size Calculator

-Estimate a practical wire gauge (AWG) based on amps, conductor material, and common temperature columns.
+Estimate a practical wire gauge (AWG) based on amps, conductor material, and wiring method (NM-B cable vs conduit).

 A